Julia-Wagner/PawfectMatch/AGILE.md

 ![Sprint 8 start](docs/agile/sprint8_start.png)\
 *Start of Sprint 8*

-I finished all of the plannes user stories and added the implemented features to the readme.
+I finished all planned user stories and added the implemented features to the readme.

 ![Sprint 8 end](docs/agile/sprint8_end.png)\
 *End of Sprint 8*